-Index Swaps, Interest Rate Swaps, Mortgage Swaps, Credit Swaps, Currency Swaps, Total Return Swaps, Equity Swaps, Volatility and Variance Swaps, Inflation and Inflation Asset Swaps, Correlation Swaps, Options on Swaps and Interest Rate Caps, Floors and Collars
+Interest Rate Swaps, Mortgage Swaps, Credit Swaps, Currency Swaps, Total Return Swaps, Equity Swaps, Options on Swaps and Interest Rate Swaps, Caps, Floors and Collars

-The Fund may enter into interest rate, credit, total return, equity, mortgage and currency swaps.
-The Fund may also enter into interest rate caps, floors and collars.
+The Fund may enter into interest rate, credit and total return swaps.
+The Fund may also enter into interest rate caps, floors, collars and currency swaps.
 The Fund may also purchase and write (sell) options contracts on swaps, commonly referred to as swaptions.
-The Fund may enter into index swaps, volatility and variance swaps, inflation and inflation asset swaps and correlation swaps.